 I try to make a toast.
 "Happy Independence Day," I say without thinking, and then my voice falters. "...do you guys do Independence Day?"

 And then ensues a heated debate between Hereros M and ZK, and W with her mixed background.
 I should have known better than to bring up patriotic rhetoric in front of queer Herero folks, but then I've been partying with Oshiwambo girls all day.

 "Independence Day is the one day I tell my white boyfriend to leave me alone," W replies.

 "No," M says at the same time.
 "Independence Day is what Ovambos celebrate."

 "Oh, Hereros have to come off that," W says.
 "You guys have got to stop whining."

 "We were the first ones to fight," M replies.
 "Back when everyone was still trying to figure out what to do, we were already here on the ground fighting.
 And now what?
 The Ovambos are in power and wasting our money, paying fifty thousand namibian dollars to exile kids like you."

 All throughout this, ZK is emphatically punctuating all these comments with his own exclamations of approval or disapproval.
 He's eighteen years old and was born after Independence, which is hard to think about.
-I can barely follow along the debate, still having 100 pages to read in my History of Namibia book.
+I can barely follow along the debate.
 Meanwhile, in all the excitement, N has accidentally sliced his hand open on a broken bottle neck of a beer and is bleeding all over the kitchen floor.